mamerlan/colcon.readthedocs.org/user/installation.rst

 .. note::

     Make sure to uninstall that custom version again using ``pip uninstall <name>`` to revert back to the previously used version.
-    Otherwise if you use the Debian packages this pip installed package will overlay even newer Debian packages.
+    Otherwise, if you use the Debian packages this pip installed package will overlay even newer Debian packages.

 Building from source
 --------------------

-Since this is not a common use case for users you will find the documentation in the :doc:`developer section <../developer/bootstrap>`.
+Since this is not a common use case for users, you will find the documentation in the :doc:`developer section <../developer/bootstrap>`.

 Quick directory changes
 -----------------------